Hana Kvapilová: After 1900

+In Modern Revue, Hilbert coined a controversial thesis that a middle-class actress "collaborator" mastering a modern acting style could not impress on stage in the same way as the great heroines of the previous generation could, leading the lifestyle of courtesans.
+He blamed her of artistic lie as according to him, she didn’t represent realistic expression of life, but another artistic stylization that was duller than the previous one, and more false because it claimed to be the truth.
+"She made us sympathize with every character she played.
+It couldn't have happened that we wouldn't have found a terribly good woman, who she represented on stage...
+She created such a number of poetic beings – genderless – longing for the distance that Mr. Mucha could envy her that sweet stuff."

+Kvapilová was not able to face these attacks and became introvert.

-Kubešová became a member of the National Theatre in Prague in 1888.
-She was known for her Shakespearian roles, and for being the first Czech actress to play "Nora" in Ibsen's A Doll's House; she also played the lead in Hedda Gabler, "Masha" in Chekhov's Three Sisters, and "Helen" in her husband's The Will o' the Wisp.
+In this period, she played "Nora Helmer" in Ibsen's A Doll's House; and the lead in Hedda Gabler, "Masha" in Chekhov's Three Sisters, and "Helen" in her husband's The Will o' the Wisp.
 She was a friend and colleague to Czech composer Leoš Janáček, and Czech writer Alois Jirásek, among many others.

 She was awarded the Order of St. Sava for her stage work in Belgrade in 1902, and was compared to Italian actress Eleonora Duse: "Her grasp of character and range of expression were such as to have earned her the title of the Czech Duse."

 Personal life

-Hana Kubešová married writer and director Jaroslav Kvapil in 1894.
+Kubešová was dating her fellow actor Eduard Vojan.
+Later she married writer and director Jaroslav Kvapil in 1894.
 She died in 1907, from complications related to diabetes; she had performed five days earlier, in Shakespeare's Much Ado About Nothing.
 She was 46 years old.
 After her death, Jaroslav Kvapil published her memoirs.
 Her ashes were buried in a park in Prague, and the site was marked with a statue of Kvapilová by Jan Štursa.
 She was featured on a Czech postage stamp in 1960.

+Acting style

+Hana Kvapilová is considered to be the greatest Czech acting star of her generation, a pioneer of modern psychological acting and a promoter of great modern playwrights as Henrik Ibsen or Anton Chekhov in Czech culture.